ShalevBenAharon/SnakeGame/README.md

 </p>
 <h2> Features:</h2>
 <p>
-    Intuitive controls: Use the arrow keys on your keyboard to control the snake's movement.
+    <b>* Intuitive controls:</b> Use the arrow keys on your keyboard to control the snake's movement.<br>
-    Growing snake: Each time the snake eats food, it grows longer, presenting new challenges and opportunities.
+    <b>* Growing snake:</b> Each time the snake eats food, it grows longer, presenting new challenges and opportunities.<br>
-    Avoid collisions: Be careful not to collide with the snake's own body or the edges of the game board.
+    <b>* Avoid collisions:</b> Be careful not to collide with the snake's own body or the edges of the game board.<br>
-    High-score tracking: Compete with yourself or friends to achieve the highest score possible.
+    <b>* High-score tracking:</b> Compete with yourself or friends to achieve the highest score possible.<br>
-    Reflex testing: Sharpen your reflexes and improve your hand-eye coordination while playing the game.
+    <b>* Reflex testing:</b> Sharpen your reflexes and improve your hand-eye coordination while playing the game.
 </p>
 <h2>How to Play:</h2>
 <p>